codec-digital/maximum-solar-website/src/posts/the-aesthetics-of-solar-designing-stylish-integrated-systems.md

 ---
 title: "The Aesthetics of Solar: Designing Stylish, Integrated Systems"
 slug: "the-aesthetics-of-solar-designing-stylish-integrated-systems"
-description: "Now more than ever homeowners and businesses are increasingly conscious of not only the functionality but also the visual appeal of their properties.
-Solar syst"
+description: "Now more than ever homeowners and businesses are increasingly conscious of not only the functionality but also the visual appeal of their properties. "
 publishedAt: "2024-10-27T01:38:11.000Z"
 updatedAt: "2024-10-27T01:38:11.000Z"
 featured: false